Study of the $in ^{34}$Ar($\alpha,p$)$^{37}$K reaction rate via proton scattering on $^{37}$K, and its impact on

 Only natural-parity states contribute to the $^{34}$Ar$(\alpha,p)^{37}$K reaction due to the $0^+$ total channel spin for the $^{34}$Ar$+\alpha$ system.
 While population of natural-parity states is favored in the $^{40}$Ca$(p,t)^{38}$Ca reaction \cite{long_indirect_2017}, unnatural parity states can be strongly populated in $^{37}$K$+p$ scattering, so the need for additional states is expected.
 We added additional hypothetical levels to the $R$-matrix model with energies initially set to the most prominent features in the data.
 This resulted in a total of 24 states being included in the analysis (13 of which are newly identified here), which is consistent with the level density found in the mirror nucleus $^{38}$Cl.

 With few experimental constraints on resonance properties, the resulting large size of the parameter space and likelihood for many local minima required implementing some assumptions in the analysis.

-We included only proton partial widths corresponding to protons populating the ground state in $^{37}$K. The lowest-energy part of the excitation function ($E_x<7.9$~MeV) may have some contamination from proton inelastic scattering originating from the upstream half of the target that populates the first-excited state in $^{37}$K at 1.37 MeV.
+We included only proton partial widths corresponding to protons populating the ground state in $^{37}$K. The low-energy half of the excitation function ($E_x<7.9$~MeV) may have some contamination from proton inelastic scattering originating from the upstream half of the target that populates the first-excited state in $^{37}$K at 1.37 MeV.
 However, the observed yield of protons with energies too low to correspond to elastic scattering indicates that this contribution is likely negligible.